 Another quirk of the Asia Miles program is that the award chart tops out at journeys of 7,500 miles or more.
 Translation: you can book an itinerary that's twice that distance for the same price.

-This peculiarity lends itself great to redemptions on Qatar Airways, as it favors ultra-long-haul flights on a route network that stretches across the globe.
+This peculiarity lends itself great to redemptions on Qatar Airways.
+Thankfully, it favors ultra-long-haul flights on a route network that stretches across the globe.
 With Asia Miles, it's even possible for you to book a one-way Qatar itinerary from Perth to Atlanta via Doha — a journey of over 13,000 miles!

 If you're going to fly for that long, you may as well do it in style.
-That's why I'd recommend opting for business class.
+Importantly, that's why I'd recommend opting for business class.
 Both segments are currently operated by aircraft featuring Qsuite, arguably the best business class product in the sky.

 This ultra-mega-long haul itinerary goes for 90,000 Asia Miles.
-But with a 20% bonus, you could book this once-in-a-lifetime redemption for only 75,000 Membership Rewards.
+But, with a 20% bonus, you could book this once-in-a-lifetime redemption for only 75k Membership Rewards.

 Chicago to Sydney via Japan

-Getting to Australia from the U.S. can be tough when it comes to award availability.
+Unfortunately, finding award availability from the U.S. to Australia can be tough.
 A common remedy for this is to route through Asia.
 Thankfully, this opens the door to much more award availability.

 Alongside Cathay Pacific, Japan Airlines (JAL) is a great option.
 It's known for a great onboard product, often making premium-class travelers thankful for the extra travel hours.